Revance RHA Fillers Collection

 The side effects reported after RHA filler injections are similar to those you would have with other brands of hyaluronic acid-based filler, including these temporary symptoms:

 Most patients experience mild swelling.
 Side effects are usually both temporary and limited to the area of the injection.

 Learn more about your filler options at Kalos Medical Spa

 At Kalos Medical Spa, the treatments we offer are safe, effective, and approved by our in-house medical director, board certified plastic surgeon Dr. Emily Kirby.
-To learn more about your dermal filler options and to schedule a consultation, contact us today.
+In addition to the RHA Filler collection, we also offer a full range of premium injectable treatments, including Botox, Dysport, DAXXIFY, Kybella, Sculptra, Restylane, and Juvéderm.
+To learn more about your injectable treatment options and to schedule a consultation, contact us today.